UnfinishedStuff/Pi-setup-guides/Passwordless_ssh/README.md

 # Passwordless-SSH-on-a-Raspberry-Pi
 Set up passwordless SSH for connecting to your Raspberry Pi

-This is a modified version of the tutorial published by Alex Eames at[RasPi.TV](http://raspi.tv/2012/how-to-set-up-keys-and-disable-password-login-for-ssh-on-your-raspberry-pi), modified for Putty (he uses BitVise tunneler), and also stored on my GitHub page because I can never find these tutorials the second time around.
+This is a modified version of the tutorial published by Alex Eames at [RasPi.TV](http://raspi.tv/2012/how-to-set-up-keys-and-disable-password-login-for-ssh-on-your-raspberry-pi), modified for Putty (he uses BitVise tunneler), and also stored on my GitHub page because I can never find these tutorials the second time around.

 The purpose of this guide is to explain how to set up passwordless SSH for accessing your Pi.
 You can remotely control a Pi through SSH, where you connect with an SSH client, log in and then gain access to a terminal on the Pi.
 However, humans like to use easily remembered (and therefore quite simple) passwords, while secure passwords tend to be far too large and complex to remember.
 To remedy this, you can use passwordless SSH.
 This involves generating a pair of public and private cryptography keys, and giving the Pi the public section of the key.
 When you try to log in the Pi and your computer will compare the keys to make sure you are who you say you are, rather than asking for a password.
 This means that you don't have to remember a password and also means that there is no password to hack: as long a you keep the private section of your key safe, the Pi will be secure.